PHANINDRA25/Finding-the-best-location-to-open-a-Gym/README.md

 **Problem**

-My friend Adam is passionate about fitness and wants to venture into the fitness industry by opening a gym or fitness center.
+My friend Rahul is passionate about fitness and wants to venture into the fitness industry by opening a gym or fitness center.
 However, he faces a challenge in determining the optimal location within a bustling city that can attract a broad audience and generate substantial profits.
 To assist him in this endeavor, I've decided to use my data science expertise to identify the ideal location.

 I have sourced the latest demographic data  of the city from publicly avaiable website - Link below https://open.toronto.ca/dataset/neighbourhood-profiles/